 Coming from the now Open Source software TextMate, Sublime Text is the fastest and simplest code editor I've ever used.
 From time to time I give Atom a try but I still don't feel comfortable.
 I use it with Spacegray theme, and Source Code Pro font.
 At work we use IntelliJ IDEA for convenience with our technology stack.
 The only vim command I know is

 Along with ohmyzsh.
 Chruby for Ruby (and Rubygems), and NVM for Node version management.
-I use Grunt and Bower for my Front-end tooling workflow, and Jekyll for building static sites (like this).
+I use Gulp for my Frontend tooling workflow, and Jekyll for building static sites (like this).
 I use vagrant to run Virtual Machines.

 The usual stuff here, I spend half of the day in DevTools.
 I try to keep it low on extensions: Blipshot for screenshots (Awesome screenshot was better but I don't like some of their practices), Earth View for new tabs (my favourite extension ever), Google Cast as a companion for the Android Chromecast app, JSONView (I can't read plain JSON responses), and uBlock to prevent tracking.
 I use bookmarklets in the bookmarks bar to send webpages to Instapaper and Pinboard.
 For personal browsing I use Safari, and lately I've been using more Firefox.